Immunisations help to keep us healthy at work. They also keep the people you are working with, and the wider community, healthy too.

 Managing side effects after immunisation

 Like any medication, vaccines can have side effects.
-These are usually mild and clear up one to two days after vaccination.
+These are usually mild and clear up one to 2 days after vaccination.
 Specific treatment is not usually required.

 If you have a fever, drink more water and do not overdress.
 If you have soreness, redness, itching, swelling or a burning feeling at the injection site, use a cool compress to ease the discomfort.
 Paracetamol can be taken for fever and pain (follow the label for correct use).